Federal Law for the Protection of Industrial Property – Relevant changes on litigation

 The new IP Law, represents an important legislative change in modern times, as it is aimed at matching the domestic law with the standards set by the new trade and cooperation agreements signed by Mexico in recent years, and it will come into force on November 5, 2020.

-This amendment represents a major change in most of the chapters of the former law, thus impacting the protection of the various legal figures contained in the law.
+This new IP Law represents a major change in most of the chapters of the former law, thus impacting the protection of the various legal frameworks contained in the law.

 Focusing specifically on the protection of Industrial Property Rights, the new law is introducing new relevant actions and changes which can be outlined as follows: